 From small, fluffy pancakes to crunchy croquettes, we check out the best Dutch snack foods the Netherlands has to offer.

-The Netherlands might not be known for its adventurous cuisine, but when it comes to snack foods, nobody beats the Dutch.
+Dutch cuisine isn’t exactly known for being the most adventurous (try it out here!), but when it comes to snack foods, nobody beats the Netherlands.
 From the sweet and the savory – to the downright crazy – there’s plenty to sink your teeth into.

-Arguably the King of Dutch snack foods, bitterballen have long dominated the bar-snack scene in the Netherlands.
+Arguably the king of Dutch snack foods, bitterballen have long dominated the bar-snack scene in the Netherlands.
 Crispy on the outside and gooey on the inside, these devilishly delicious meatballs typically contain beef, chicken, veal, or mushroom ragout.
 The tasty mixture is chilled and rolled into balls, then coated with breadcrumbs and deep-fried until golden.

 Similar to bitterballen, but cylindrical in shape, kroketten (or croquettes in English) come with a variety of fillings.
 This can be beef, pork, vegetables, potatoes, or shrimp.
 Eat them on their own as a snack or on a slice of white bread or hot dog buns with a tasty mustard dip.

 This unusual looking sausage might not look very appetizing, but it has remained one of the most popular Dutch snacks since it first appeared in the Netherlands in 1959.
 Frikandel is a long, skinless, dark sausage that is made from a mixture of chicken, pork, or beef.
 However, some manufacturers use horse meat – so be warned!

 The name, which literally translates to “war fries”, refers to the fact that eating them is a particularly messy affair.
 The snack itself also resembles a battlefield of condiments.
-Patatje Oorlog typically comes on a plate or in a conical cup and goes down nicely with a cold beer on the side.
+Patatje oorlog typically comes on a plate or in a conical cup and goes down nicely with a cold beer on the side.
 But however you eat it, make sure you have a napkin on hand to clean up the mess afterward.

 Few Dutch snacks divide opinion than this slippery Dutch delicacy.
 However, nobody can deny that raw herring (Hollandse nieuwe haring) is an institution in the Netherlands.
 Technically, it is only available between the months of May and July; this is when the fish is sufficiently fat enough for Dutch taste (16% fat, to be precise).

 This list wouldn’t be complete without mentioning oliebollen – the Dutch answer to doughnuts.
 The word oliebollen literally translate to ‘oil balls’, but don’t let that put you off because these deep-fried delights are totally moreish.
 The dough contains flour, eggs, yeast, salt, milk, and baking powder, and sometimes contains raisins or other dried fruits.
-But they should always be covered with plenty of powdered sugar when served; so perhaps don’t eat one on your way to an important meeting!
+But they always come with a generous covering of powdered sugar, so perhaps don’t eat one on your way to an important meeting!